August 27th, 2024

 Not that this isn't 'nice', but is that the goal here?
 I would have thought it would make more sense to put this money toward something underfunded but still useful for the government.

-By @darkamaul - about 2 months
+By @darkamaul - 3 months

 Is anyone aware of similar funds or structures from different countries?